kubedb/docs/docs/guides/ignite/concepts/ignite.md

 | 4.
 Delete Secrets          |    &#10007;     | &#10007; | &#10003; |

 If you don't specify `spec.deletionPolicy` KubeDB uses `Delete` termination policy by default.

-> For more details you can visit [here](https://appscode.com/blog/post/deletion-policy/)

 ## spec.helathChecker
 It defines the attributes for the health checker.